CRSA FAQs

 I live in Australia, how can I help welcome and support refugees?

-If you’re interested in being involved in community sponsorship or finding out more, let us know by completing our Expression of Interest form.
+If you’re interested in being involved in community sponsorship or finding out more we recommend attending a CRISP Information Session.
 You can also find out more by visiting the CRISP page on our website.

 How do these programs work in a regional context?

-This is the benefit of the CRISP program, as it allows regional communities to welcome refugee newcomers into their community from day one.
+The CRISP program allows regional communities to welcome refugee newcomers into their community from day one.

 Each group applying to join the program will need to demonstrate through a Settlement Plan that they and their community are ready and able to welcome a refugee household.
-CRSA staff are available to help you with this process.
+CRSA provides training and resources to support this process.

 What is the Group Mentorship Program?

-Initiated in June 2020, the Group Mentorship Program (GMP) connected refugees who had already arrived in Australia, but needed additional support, with a trained group of local volunteers.
+Initiated in June 2020 and concluded in December 2022, the Group Mentorship Program (GMP) connected refugees who had already arrived in Australia, but needed additional support, with a trained group of local volunteers.

 Mentor groups provided support, connection and friendship to mentees building the foundations for their new life in Australia.